ericrommel/python_test_automation_book/topics/05_module_packages_and_testing_frameworks/packages.md

 ## 2.1 Creating Package

-A package in Python is a directory that includes other subpackages and modules.
 Creating a package is quite straightforward, since it makes use of the operating system’s inherent hierarchical file structure.

 ### Example: